sarahschwartz/double-zero/README-blockExplorer.md

 ## ⛓️ Connection to your Hyperchain

 To get block-explorer connected to your ZK Stack Hyperchain you need to set up all the the necessary environment and configuration files with your Hyperchain settings.
 You can use a script to build them.
 See [Setting up env variables](#%EF%B8%8F-setting-up-env-variables).

 ## 🔍 Verify Block Explorer is up and running

-To verify front-end `App` is running open http://localhost:3010 in your browser. `API` should be available at http://localhost:3020, `Worker` at http://localhost:3001 and `Data Fetcher` at http://localhost:3040.
+To verify front-end `App` is running open http://localhost:3010 in your browser. `proxy` should be available at http://localhost:4040 and `private-rpc` at http://localhost:4041.

 ## 🕵️‍♂️ Testing
 Run unit tests for all packages: